 Known for their creativity, professionalism and work ethic, our students and alumni are ready to add value to your organization.
 With campuses in Boston and Los Angeles, Emerson College Career Services looks forward to helping you attract our top talent through online job and internship postings, on-campus recruiting opportunities, and more.

-To learn more and to discuss specific strategies, please contact our Associate Director of Employer Engagement and Marketing Blaine Butler at firstname.lastname@example.org.
+If you’re interested in learning more about how Emerson Career Services can partner with your organization for recruiting our students, please contact our Associate Director of Employer Engagement and Marketing Blaine Butler at firstname.lastname@example.org.

 Employers can post available internship positions and jobs through LionHire, Emerson College’s online job database.
 There is no fee to register and post positions with Emerson College.
 Learn more about LionHire for Employers or establish your Employer LionHire account »